Seikilos/FAQs/Powershell/Readme.md

 	echo "Trap encountered.
 Exiting with 1.
 See errors below"
 	$t = $host.ui.RawUI.ForegroundColor
 	$host.ui.RawUI.ForegroundColor = "Red"
-	Write-Output $_ # will be red
+	Get-PSCallStack # This dumps callstack of caller, Callstack of exception in $_ not always usable Write-Output $_ # will be red
 	$host.ui.RawUI.ForegroundColor = $t